Why do you want a book cover, anyway?

 - You want a winning cover that has a solid, emotional, immediate impact.
 This is about the big picture, the first and only impression.
 You won’t fret and worry about the little details, or want to see one hundred variations while ignoring my recommendations.

 - You’re not in a huge rush.
-Impulsive authors with self-imposed deadlines sometimes beg me to help with their cover, email me twice a day to check in, and then freak out and ask for a refund anyway.
-I do a lot of pro-bono work and always assist repeat clients with whatever they need made.
 While I tend to be pretty responsive and quick to make changes, we’ll get along much better if you understand I’ve got a lot on my plate and can’t always get back to you immediately.
 I’m usually juggling 20 projects, and I handle the work as best I can, but it can be overwhelming sometimes.

 - You’ve already published at least one book.
 Not a deal-breaker, but inexperienced authors often don’t know what they want and are harder to please.
 They are also less likely to listen to my advice or make smart cover design choices.
 The first book is almost always a learning process, and while I’m happy to hold your hand, be patient and walk you through the self-publishing process, being too concerned with your feelings and compromising my design standards can lead to a sub-standard cover, and I’m no longer willing to make anything less than amazing.

 Professional authors want the cover that will produce the most sales and best reviews – and they understand that nothing else matters.